Postman's Pride Stonecrop

 Deep blue-purple foliage makes this unique sedum a charmer with any companion planting of yellow flowers; derives its name from a Belgian postman who discovered it in his garden; very undemanding and easy to grow

 Postman's Pride Stonecrop has masses of beautiful clusters of coral-pink flowers at the ends of the stems from late summer to late fall, which emerge from distinctive deep purple flower buds, and which are most effective when planted in groupings.
 The flowers are excellent for cutting.
 Its attractive large succulent round leaves emerge dark green in spring, turning deep purple in colour throughout the season.
-The fruit is not ornamentally significant.
 The deep purple stems are very colorful and add to the overall interest of the plant.

 Postman's Pride Stonecrop is a dense herbaceous perennial with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other garden plants with finer foliage.